erik-larsen/emscripten-sdl2-ogles2/README.md

 ![Hello Texture Atlas](media/hello_text_txf.png)

-Demonstrates Texfont text, loading a font texture atlas from a .txf file and applying it to a quad, as well as rendering of text strings.
+Demonstrates SGI's Texfont text, loading a font texture atlas from a .txf file and applying it to a quad, as well as rendering of text strings.

 ## Motivation

 ### Why Emscripten?

 Running an app in the browser is the ultimate convenience for the user.
-No manual download/install is necessary and the app can run equally well on desktop, tablet, and phone.
-Better to have Emscripten do the work to produce optimal Javascript/WASM, than doing the boring and error-prone work of hand porting C++ code.
+No need to manually install anything, and the app can run equally well on desktop, tablet, and phone.
+Emscripten does the work to produce optimal Javascript/WASM, which replaces the manual, boring, and error-prone task of hand porting C++ code.

 ### Why SDL2?

 These demos require OS-dependent stuff (keyboard, mouse, touch, text, audio, networking, etc.).
-SDL provides a cross-platform library to access this, and Emscripten supports SDL.
+SDL provides a cross-platform library to access this.

 ### Why OpenGLES2?

-These demos require GPU accelerated graphics.
-For the browser, this means WebGL.
-And the way to get WebGL is to write OpenGLES code for Emscripten to transpile to WebGL.
+WebGL is the way to get GPU-accelerated graphics in the browser, and OpenGLES is the non-web version of OpenGL which most closely matches WebGL.